Mission Trip Planning Ideas

 4. Prepare the participants.
 Encourage leaders to attend a training event for leading mission trips - or host a training event in your Association or Conference.
 Contact the Volunteer Ministries office for ideas.
 Utilize resources from the bibliography listed on page 2 of this booklet.

 Gather the group for trainings on cross-cultural skills and familiarity with social-economic-faith issues in the area where you will serve.
-If your host site engages in construction ministries, practice basic skills with all members of your group.
+If your host site engages in construction ministries, be sure to practice basic skills with all members of your group.

 6. Raise the funds.
 Many groups use this task to help build a team spirit among the group members so that they get to know one another and learn how to work together.
 Building this spirit can help to make the trip more meaningful and fun.
 Do not let finances be a deciding factor in who is able to participate in the trip.
 Strive to make the trip as affordable as possible.
 Find scholarship support, if necessary, so that everyone who wants to go is able to do so.

 When you are on the trip, schedule teams to lead worship, shop for food, and prepare meals.
-Other tasks to assign are: treasurer, photographer, first-aid person, and secretary/correspondent (to send thank-you notes, etc.).
+Other tasks to assign are: treasurer, photographer, first-aid person, and secretary/correspondent (to send thank-you notes, etc.), blogging-schedule.

 - Will you borrow or rent vehicles?
-Are the behicles insuranced? does the church havea "hired and non owned vehicles" endorsement for its general liability policy?
+Are the vehicles insured?
+Does the church have a "hired and non owned vehicles" endorsement for its general liability policy?

 - Have you vetted the drivers?
-Are they licensed and do they hae acceptable dirivng records?
+Are they licensed and do they hae acceptable driving records?

 - Are you using 15-passenger vans?
 Are the particular hazards understood and managed?
 Do drivers have a CDL (Commercial Drivers License)?

-- Have you obtained written permission with reasonable releases and disclaimers from the correct paretns or guardians?
+- Have you obtained written permission with reasonable releases and disclaimers from the correct parents or guardians?
 (Consult attorney.)

 - Are medical accommodations, allergies, special diets and medication requirements recorded?